 If your TV suffers from the same symptom and if you want to send us your board for service please use the contact/shipping instructions link at http://www.coppelltvrepair.com and make sure to include your TV model and serial number from the label as shown on the above picture.

 UPON FIXING THIS COMES UP WITH SAW-LIKE SOUND

 Upon completing the service the TV would come on with very loud and trembling sound, nothing like what it was supposed to.
 We are still looking into this as of writing this article.
 It is most likely bad audio amplifier since the power going to it seems to be correct.

-Update: problem was found and attributed to failed audio amplifier IC.
-Check our online store or contact us for availability if you need it.
+Update: problem was found and attributed to failed audio power amplifier IC or amplifier itself.